 The Peace River Cumulative Impact Study (PBS&J 2007) and 2011 HBMP Comprehensive Summary Report (Atkins 2013) have identified anthropogenically related trends of increasing specific conductance within a number of the major upstream watershed tributaries to the lower Peace River.
 The observed changes in the lower portions of the Peace River watershed over recent decades have been primarily associated with increasing land conversions from less to more intense forms of agriculture, which increasingly relies on irrigation using higher conductivity ground water pumped from the upper Floridan aquifer.
-Both the 2006 and 2011 HBMP Comprehensive Summary Reports evaluated patterns and historical trends in specific conductance and associated water quality characteristics measured at the Peace River at Arcadia gage, within both the upstream Joshua and Horse Creek tributaries, and at the fixed HBMP long-term monitoring site located at River Kilometer (RK) 30.7 located immediately upstream of the Peace River Facility's intake.
+The 2016 HBMP Comprehensive Summary Report continued the investigation of increased conductivity, and updated the analyses with more recent data.
+The 2016 HBMP Comprehensive Summary Report evaluated patterns and historical trends in specific conductance and associated water quality characteristics measured at the Peace River at Arcadia gage, within both the upstream Joshua and Horse Creek tributaries, and at the fixed HBMP long-term monitoring site located at River Kilometer (RK) 30.7 located immediately upstream of the Peace River Facility's intake.

-8.1.1 Peace River at Arcadia
+7.1.1 Peace River at Arcadia

-The Peace River at Arcadia USGS gage (2296750) has the longest historic flow record (1931-present) of any of the gages in the Peace River watershed.
+The Peace River at Arcadia USGS gage (2296750) has the longest historic flow record (1931present) of any of the gages in the Peace River watershed.
 It is also the most downstream gage located along the main stem of the river and includes flows not only from the immediate basin, but also from the upstream Bartow and Zolfo Springs watershed basins, as well as the Payne, Whidden and Charlie Creek tributary basins.
-Historic loss of flows from springs and seeps has been one of the factors that has affected base flow to the upper portion of the Peace River.
+Historic loss of flows from springs and seeps has been one of the factors that have affected base flow to the upper portion of the Peace River.
 Base flows in both the upper and middle Peace River have also been affected by changes in discharges and drainage alterations associated with urbanization, phosphate mining, and more intense forms of agriculture.
 Specific conductance values historically measured by USGS and more recently by the District at the Peace River at Arcadia gage site have ranged from low levels measured in the 1960s to a high of nearly 1,400 uS/cm in 2011.
 Seasonally, the highest mean and median specific conductance values typically occur in May toward the end of the normal spring dry season, while the lowest mean and median levels are often observed toward the end the summer wet season.
-The analyses of long-term data presented in the 2011 HBMP Comprehensive Summary Report, and updated with more recent data for this report, clearly indicate that both specific conductance (see Figure 8.19) and chloride concentrations have both increased over time during periods of lower flows.
+The analyses of long-term data presented in the 2016 HBMP Comprehensive Summary Report, and updated with 2017 data for this report, clearly indicate that both specific conductance (see Figure 7.19) and chloride (Figure 7.33) concentrations have increased over time during periods of lower flows.
 The observed patterns of water quality changes at the Arcadia gage clearly indicate seasonal contributions of higher conductivity groundwater into the middle portions of the Peace River.
 The largest increases in conductance occurred during the recent years of drought following the unusually high 2004-2005 flows.
-The more recent unusually high levels can be traced back to the closure of the phosphogypsum stacks in the Whidden Creek subbasin (see below).
+These unusually high levels can be traced back to the closure of the phosphogypsum stacks in the Whidden Creek subbasin (see 2015 HBMP Annual Data Report for more information).

-Figure 8.19 Specific conductance USGS site 2296750 / FDEP site 3556 Peace River at Arcadia - Peace River at Arcadia basin
+Figure 7.19 Specific conductance at USGS site 02296750 / FDEP site 3556 - Peace River at Arcadia - Peace River at Arcadia basin.

-8.1.2 Joshua Creek at Nocatee
+7.1.2 Joshua Creek at Nocatee